 ToggleAirline Pilot Training Costs

 Before we can consider how much pilots earn, we must first consider the costs involved in entering the industry.
 As many aspiring pilots know, even training in a light aircraft at your local flying club is not a cheap game.
-The cost of an hours flying lesson in a small 2-seater aircraft sits at around £250/$340.
-If you want to go beyond just a few lessons and gain a PPL or CPL, you’ll need substantial savings, with the cheapest way to get those licences currently costing around £15,000 and £55,000 respectively.
+The cost of an hours flying lesson in a small 2-seater aircraft sits at around ยฃ250/$340.
+If you want to go beyond just a few lessons and gain a PPL or CPL, youโll need substantial savings, with the cheapest way to get those licences currently costing around ยฃ15,000 and ยฃ55,000 respectively.

-Suppose your eventual goal is to become an airline pilot, and you’re considering signing up for a fully integrated ATPL course at a large flight school (the fastest way into the job).
-In this case, you’re going to need extremely substantial savings or an enormous bank loan.
-Large training providers now offer various self-funded courses for aspiring pilots, which I detail in my blog post here, but they’re not cheap.
-For example, a two-year ‘integrated’ ATPL or MPL course offered by CAE, designed to take you from zero flight hours to the front seat of a jet, currently comes with a price tag of around £110,000/$150,000.
+Suppose your eventual goal is to become an airline pilot, and youโre considering signing up for a fully integrated ATPL course at a large flight school (the fastest way into the job).
+In this case, youโre going to need extremely substantial savings or an enormous bank loan.
+Large training providers now offer various self-funded courses for aspiring pilots, which I detail in my blog post here, but theyโre not cheap.
+For example, a two-year โintegratedโ ATPL or MPL course offered by CAE, designed to take you from zero flight hours to the front seat of a jet, currently comes with a price tag of around ยฃ110,000/$150,000.

-There’s no denying that’s a potentially life-changing amount of money.
-For the vast majority of us who don’t have that sort of money to spare, specialist banks out there will loan you the money specifically for your flight training course.
+Thereโs no denying thatโs a potentially life-changing amount of money.
+For the vast majority of us who donโt have that sort of money to spare, specialist banks out there will loan you the money specifically for your flight training course.
 The downside?
-The interest rate is usually pretty high, and they’ll want to secure it against your, or more likely, your parents’ house.
-There’s nothing like a bit of pressure on a new trainee, right?
+The interest rate is usually pretty high, and theyโll want to secure it against your, or more likely, your parents’ house.
+Thereโs nothing like a bit of pressure on a new trainee, right?

-Multiple decades ago, paying to become an airline pilot wasn’t a thing.
+Multiple decades ago, paying to become an airline pilot wasnโt a thing.
 Airlines used to offer real sponsorships, whereby so long as the individual being put through training was going to work for that airline, all flight training costs were covered.
 Companies like BOAC would actually pay their cadet pilots a salary (albeit a low one) on top of covering all their expenses while they trained.

-Exactly where this all changed, I’m not too sure, although I’d hazard a guess that it had something to do with airline accountants realising people want to do the job so badly they’d be willing to pay the training costs themselves.
-Now it’s become normal for anyone wishing to enter the industry to stump up a six-figure sum, before they’ve even stepped foot on the flight deck of a commercial airliner to see if they enjoy the day-to-day.
+Exactly where this all changed, Iโm not too sure, although Iโd hazard a guess that it had something to do with airline accountants realising people want to do the job so badly theyโd be willing to pay the training costs themselves.
+Now itโs become normal for anyone wishing to enter the industry to stump up a six-figure sum, before theyโve even stepped foot on the flight deck of a commercial airliner to see if they enjoy the day-to-day.
 It sounds a bit insane when we put it that way.

-You’ll be pleased to hear there are a few other ways into the industry don’t necessarily require you to fund the full cost.
-Let’s take a look at them.
+Youโll be pleased to hear there are a few other ways into the industry donโt necessarily require you to fund the full cost.
+Letโs take a look at them.

 Sponsored Airline Schemes

-Some airlines offer ‘sponsored’ schemes, which was my route into the industry.
-On a sponsored scheme, you’ll be tagged with an airline before you start your training, meaning they’re essentially guaranteeing you a job with them once you’ve finished (as much of a guarantee as you can get in aviation), which is a huge benefit.
+Some airlines offer โsponsoredโ schemes, which was my route into the industry.
+On a sponsored scheme, youโll be tagged with an airline before you start your training, meaning theyโre essentially guaranteeing you a job with them once youโve finished (as much of a guarantee as you can get in aviation), which is a huge benefit.
 To join a sponsored scheme, you must pass a selection process with a flight school and then undergo an additional round of selection with the airline.

-An important note: there’s a big difference between a ‘sponsored’ scheme and a ‘fully funded’ one.
+An important note: thereโs a big difference between a โsponsoredโ scheme and a โfully fundedโ one.
 With a sponsored scheme, it remains your responsibility to initially cover the training costs.
 The airline then reimburses you for the costs over the first few years of employment.

 The gotcha, as I found out at the end of my training, to my dismay, is that the airline puts you on a reduced salary for the first few years.
 This salary is lower than that of other pilots of equal rank in the same airline.
-The airline will then pay you the difference between your lower salary and a normal pilot salary, as a ‘loan repayment’ each month.
+The airline will then pay you the difference between your lower salary and a normal pilot salary, as a โloan repaymentโ each month.

-Whilst there is a tax-efficient aspect to this for the trainee, overall, I think strong marketing tactics are at play here, and these schemes aren’t exactly as advertised.
-The lesson here is to ensure you fully understand how the financial side of any ‘sponsored’ course works.
+Whilst there is a tax-efficient aspect to this for the trainee, overall, I think strong marketing tactics are at play here, and these schemes arenโt exactly as advertised.
+The lesson here is to ensure you fully understand how the financial side of any โsponsoredโ course works.

 Fully Funded Schemes

 Another path into the industry is via a fully funded training scheme.
-These courses are exactly what they say on the tin; trainees don’t have to stump up a penny.
+These courses are exactly what they say on the tin; trainees donโt have to stump up a penny.
 Everything is paid for by the airline.
-Whilst you won’t receive a salary during training, you will receive allowances to cover meals, etc.
+Whilst you wonโt receive a salary during training, you will receive allowances to cover meals, etc.

-We haven’t seen courses like this for a long time, but thankfully, they’re making a comeback, with airlines such as British Airways, Jet2, Tui and Air Lingus offering them.
-There are suggestions that the reason they’ve reintroduced fully funded courses is due to a looming pilot shortage and a lack of pilots being able to afford training.
-I can’t comment on the accuracy of this, but either way, these courses are a great benefit to the industry.
+We havenโt seen courses like this for a long time, but thankfully, theyโre making a comeback, with airlines such as British Airways, Jet2, Tui and Air Lingus offering them.
+There are suggestions that the reason theyโve reintroduced fully funded courses is due to a looming pilot shortage and a lack of pilots being able to afford training.
+I canโt comment on the accuracy of this, but either way, these courses are a great benefit to the industry.

 There are, however, a few key considerations to keep in mind when it comes to fully funded courses.
-Firstly, although you don’t incur any upfront costs, you’ll be on a reduced salary for the first few years of employment.
-This is so the airline can recoup some of the expenses it’s invested in you.
-You’ll also be bonded to the airline, usually for around five years.
-If you wish to leave within the first five years, you’ll be asked to pay back a portion of the training costs.
+Firstly, although you donโt incur any upfront costs, youโll be on a reduced salary for the first few years of employment.
+This is so the airline can recoup some of the expenses itโs invested in you.
+Youโll also be bonded to the airline, usually for around five years.
+If you wish to leave within the first five years, youโll be asked to pay back a portion of the training costs.

-You’ll have limited flexibility in other areas, too.
-The airline will usually decide which flight school to send you to, so you won’t have the choice of where you’ll complete your training.
-You’ll also be at the airline’s mercy when it comes to basing.
-While the above may not be issues if you’re young, free and single, they may be factors to consider if you have a family or need to train or be based close to home.
+Youโll have limited flexibility in other areas, too.
+The airline will usually decide which flight school to send you to, so you wonโt have the choice of where youโll complete your training.
+Youโll also be at the airline’s mercy when it comes to basing.
+While the above may not be issues if youโre young, free and single, they may be factors to consider if you have a family or need to train or be based close to home.

 As you can imagine, these courses are also incredibly competitive.
 British Airways received over 20,000 applications for just 100 places in their fully funded Speedbird Academy course.
 The selection process for these courses is exceptionally challenging.
-To give yourself the best chance of passing selection, grab a copy of my bestselling book ‘How to Become an Airline Pilot’, which guides you through each part of the selection process and equips you with the best tools possible.
-I’m also writing in-depth articles analysing each fully funded scheme, so make sure you sign up for email alerts at the bottom of this page to be notified when I release new articles.
-The Jet2FlightPath fully funded scheme analysis article can be read here.Â
+To give yourself the best chance of passing selection, grab a copy of my bestselling book โHow to Become an Airline Pilotโ, which guides you through each part of the selection process and equips you with the best tools possible.
+Iโm also writing in-depth articles analysing each fully funded scheme, so make sure you sign up for email alerts at the bottom of this page to be notified when I release new articles.
+The Jet2FlightPath fully funded scheme analysis article can be read here.ย

 Military

 Another route to the airlines, although a more long-winded one, is joining the military.
 In the UK, the Air Force, Army, and Navy all train and employ pilots.
-One of the many benefits of this route is that they’ll pay you to learn to fly!
+One of the many benefits of this route is that theyโll pay you to learn to fly!

-Not only will you be quids in, even after years of flight training, but you’ll also forge great bonds and enjoy epic adventures along this journey.
-The camaraderie you’ll find in the military will be incomparable to anywhere else.
+Not only will you be quids in, even after years of flight training, but youโll also forge great bonds and enjoy epic adventures along this journey.
+The camaraderie youโll find in the military will be incomparable to anywhere else.

 There are also a few things to consider with this route, however.
 The selection process will be very tough.
-There will also be a ‘minimum term of service’ that you must complete; this typically ranges from 8 to 12 years for a short commission.
+There will also be a โminimum term of serviceโ that you must complete; this typically ranges from 8 to 12 years for a short commission.
 This minimum term is to prevent the military from investing all this money in you, only for you to leave.
-It costs the RAF an estimated £5 million to train a fast jet pilot, so this policy is understandable.
+It costs the RAF an estimated ยฃ5 million to train a fast jet pilot, so this policy is understandable.

-When you do eventually leave the military once you’ve completed your service, you likely won’t have the correct ratings to fly commercial airliners.
+When you do eventually leave the military once youโve completed your service, you likely wonโt have the correct ratings to fly commercial airliners.
 However, transitioning from the military into the airlines is a well-trodden path, with numerous airlines and training providers offering specific military conversion courses.

-With the military, you’ll also be away from home a lot.
+With the military, youโll also be away from home a lot.
 A more obvious risk is that you are in the military for one overarching reason: to protect your country.
-This includes being prepared to go to war, which brings with it unique risks, and you need to know if that’s a risk you want to bear.
+This includes being prepared to go to war, which brings with it unique risks, and you need to know if thatโs a risk you want to bear.

-It’s worth noting that you’re also told which type of aircraft you’ll be flying in the military; it’s not your choice.
-If you join hoping to qualify on fixed-wing aircraft, you may end up being trained on helicopters, as that’s what the force needs at that time.
-Unfortunately, there’s not much you can do to change this, but I have heard they’re as accommodating as possible.
+It’s worth noting that youโre also told which type of aircraft youโll be flying in the military; itโs not your choice.
+If you join hoping to qualify on fixed-wing aircraft, you may end up being trained on helicopters, as thatโs what the force needs at that time.
+Unfortunately, thereโs not much you can do to change this, but I have heard theyโre as accommodating as possible.
 Overall, the military is an excellent option for individuals looking to forge close connections, earn a salary while learning to fly, and experience adventures worldwide.
 You will, however, need great discipline and be prepared to sacrifice a lot for all the above opportunities.

 Small-scale Sponsorship

 Aside from the above paths, many great companies and charities, such as the Air League, provide sponsorships and scholarships on a smaller scale.
 These can range from helping fund part of your PPL to full licence scholarships.
-The best way to stay current with these updates is to check places like FTN’s sponsorship and scholarships section regularly.
+The best way to stay current with these updates is to check places like FTNโs sponsorship and scholarships section regularly.

 Type Ratings

 Another cost consideration is a type rating.
 To fly a commercial airliner, you must be qualified to operate each specific aircraft type.
-This qualification is known as a ‘type rating’, and it’s gained in addition to your pilot licence.
-Once you hold a type rating, you’ll need to pass an exam each year to keep the rating valid.
+This qualification is known as a โtype ratingโ, and itโs gained in addition to your pilot licence.
+Once you hold a type rating, youโll need to pass an exam each year to keep the rating valid.

-A full initial type rating for an Airbus A320 typically costs around £30,000.
+A full initial type rating for an Airbus A320 typically costs around ยฃ30,000.
 The course will be a mix of time spent in a classroom and simulators over a few weeks, culminating in a final checkride on the real aircraft, which is known as base training.

-When applying for a job, airlines will often require you to have a type rating for the aircraft you’re applying to fly.
-If you’re ‘tagged’ by an airline during flight school, this type rating cost is usually factored into the six-figure sum initially agreed upon.
+When applying for a job, airlines will often require you to have a type rating for the aircraft youโre applying to fly.
+If youโre โtaggedโ by an airline during flight school, this type rating cost is usually factored into the six-figure sum initially agreed upon.

-Occasionally, airlines will recruit ‘non-type-rated’ pilots.
-In this scenario, they’ll usually ‘bond’ you for the cost of the type rating; i.e. they pay for it, but you’ll end up paying it back over a few years out of your pay.
+Occasionally, airlines will recruit โnon-type-ratedโ pilots.
+In this scenario, theyโll usually โbondโ you for the cost of the type rating; i.e. they pay for it, but you’ll end up paying it back over a few years out of your pay.

-This means that if I, as an A320 captain, want to move jobs and fly for an airline that operates a Boeing, it will cost me around £30,000 to make that move.
+This means that if I, as an A320 captain, want to move jobs and fly for an airline that operates a Boeing, it will cost me around ยฃ30,000 to make that move.
 Industries in which you have to pay six figures to enter are pretty rare.
 Jobs in which you have to pay a house deposit to move companies in the same industry are even rarer!

 Opportunity Cost

-A final factor to consider when looking at the cost of pilot training is what’s known at the ‘opportunity cost’.
-Whether your self funding or have been lucky enough to get on either a sponsored of fully funded course, you’re still going to be devoting around two years of your time to the training.
-The opportunity cost to consider, is essentially all the other ways in which you could be spending that period of time if you weren’t using it for pilot training.
+A final factor to consider when looking at the cost of pilot training is whatโs known at the โopportunity costโ.
+Whether your self funding or have been lucky enough to get on either a sponsored of fully funded course, youโre still going to be devoting around two years of your time to the training.
+The opportunity cost to consider, is essentially all the other ways in which you could be spending that period of time if you werenโt using it for pilot training.

-If it’s going to spent doing a low-paying job that you don’t really enjoy anyway, then you’re not giving up much and joining pilot training makes sense.
+If itโs going to spent doing a low-paying job that you donโt really enjoy anyway, then youโre not giving up much and joining pilot training makes sense.
 If, however, committing to the training would mean turning down other opportunities which could either be a once in a lifetime offer, or could open the door to something you want to do more than being a pilot, then this is definitely a sacrifice you should think carefully about.
-The training on an integrated course is intense and doesn’t allow much time for anything outside of the training syllabus.
+The training on an integrated course is intense and doesnโt allow much time for anything outside of the training syllabus.
 For those with other commitments or who wish to break the course up, you can choose a modular course.
 They takes longer, and are more expensive, but often allow you to complete pilot training whilst managing to maintain a job or other major commitment along side it.

 Reccomendations

-For those wanting to enter the industry but feeling overwhelmed by the high costs quoted above, don’t worry – you won’t be alone.
+For those wanting to enter the industry but feeling overwhelmed by the high costs quoted above, donโt worry – you wonโt be alone.

-My recommendation for you would be to conduct as much research as possible into the job to determine if it’s a role you’d truly enjoy.
-The Amazon bestseller ‘Airline Captain: A Day in the Life’ should help give you a real warts-and-all understanding of what the daily life of airline pilots is like.Â
+My recommendation for you would be to conduct as much research as possible into the job to determine if itโs a role youโd truly enjoy.
+The Amazon bestseller โAirline Captain: A Day in the Lifeโ should help give you a real warts-and-all understanding of what the daily life of airline pilots is like.ย

-If, after reading that book, you feel it’s a life you’d want, I’d apply for a fully funded pilot training scheme.
+If, after reading that book, you feel itโs a life youโd want, Iโd apply for a fully funded pilot training scheme.
 Treat the first time round as a practice run, although you should still thoroughly prepare for that selection process.
-I’d also apply to more than one scheme, and even if you don’t get through the first time, apply again when the scheme next opens.
-If you have no luck after a few attempts, it could be time to start looking down the self-funded route, or joining a ‘sponsored’ airline course.
-I’ve got a feeling that over the coming years, more fully funded options will become available; however, if you know this is the only career you want and you wish to start now, it may be best to take the leap rather than waiting.
+Iโd also apply to more than one scheme, and even if you donโt get through the first time, apply again when the scheme next opens.
+If you have no luck after a few attempts, it could be time to start looking down the self-funded route, or joining a โsponsoredโ airline course.
+Iโve got a feeling that over the coming years, more fully funded options will become available; however, if you know this is the only career you want and you wish to start now, it may be best to take the leap rather than waiting.

 So, airline pilots have to invest a significant amount of money to enter the industry, but what do we gain financially from it?
-Stay tuned for the next article, where we’ll take a deep dive into airline pilot salaries.
+Stay tuned for the next article, where weโll take a deep dive into airline pilot salaries.